ISISComputingGroup/ibex_developers_manual/2T-3D-Vector-magnet.md

 If the PSU is to be used, it's possible to check the communication to it via its own VI (located in SourceSafe here: `\LabVIEW Modules\Drivers\Thurlby EX355P`), once it has been configured with the correct port from the `settings.txt` file mentioned above.

 ### Lakeshore 336 Temperature Controller

+The Lakeshore 336 is an Ethernet device and should therefore be connected to the switch in the magnet control rack.
+Its hostname can be found in a settings menu accessed from the front panel.
+Communications can be checked by pinging the hostname, or more thoroughly by configuring its VI or IOC/OPI.

 ### Miscellaneous Information